pjbriggs/CRAFT-GP-galaxy/README.rst

    are released, breaking the build.
  * The ``annotate_credible_snps`` tool needs the GRCh38 core cache data from Ensembl but for now this needs to be added manually.
+ * VEP version 84 requires access to port 3337 to reach ``ensembldb.ensembl.org`` (using the options ``--host=130.88.97.228 --port=3337`` when calling VEP).
+It may be necessary to allow access via this port on your local system when setting up the Galaxy tools.